codee-com/open-catalog/Checks/PWR069/README.md

-Importing modules without specifying elements with the `only` keyword can obscure their origin, hurting the readability of the code, and even lead to name conflicts.
+Importing modules without specifying elements with the `only` keyword can obscure their origin, hurting the readability of the code, and even lead to name conflicts or difficult-to-diagnose bugs.

 ### Actions

-Enhance code clarity by leveraging the `only` keyword in `use` statements, clearly specifying which parts of a module are needed.
+Enhance code clarity and reliability by leveraging the `only` keyword in `use` statements, clearly specifying which parts of a module are needed.

 ### Relevance